erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 <span class="image blog"><img src="{{ "./assets/images/segmentation_post/precision-recall-curve.jpeg" | relative_url }}" alt="precision-recall-curve" /></span>

-This shows that the classifier is weakest at classiifying class 3 and 4 which are the left and right eyes respectivley.
+This shows that the classifier is weakest at classifying class 3 and 4 which are the left and right eyes respectively.
 These correspond to the classes with the fewest number of observations (pixels).
-This contrasts with class 1 and 0, the padding and background respectivley which are the most common classes.
+This contrasts with class 1 and 0, the padding and background respectively which are the most common classes.